 8. Solar Power

 With a solar power battery charger, you can do all kinds of things.
 We are truly living in an age where solar power can save you in multiple ways if you are truly in an emergency situation.
 You can use it to power up your devices, stove, lights, and heated blankets.
 There are a ton of solar battery powered survival tools as well, such as the 9-in-1 Roadside HERO flash light or the 7627 Solar Wireless Radio.
+But the most recommended and versatile is probably American Red Cross Emergency NOAA Weather Radio with USB Smartphone Charger, LED Flashlight & Red Beacon (an Amazon’s Choice product).
+As the name suggests, this incredubly useful item answers several of your survival needs.
+It has:

 9. First Aid Kits